-Requesting FAA Approval of Systems Intended for Non-Federal Use
+Requesting FAA Approval of Systems Intended for Non-federal Use

-• You must submit your system designs and proposed modifications to the Non-Federal Program.
+• You must submit your system designs and proposed modifications to the Non-federal Program.
 They must meet the technical requirements specified in FAA's relevant regulations and policies.

 • "Modifications" include hardware, software, and firmware, as well as training materials, procedures, and other documentation.

-• Each type/make/model of non-Federal system must be approved separately.
+• Each type/make/model of non-federal system must be approved separately.

-• To learn more about the technical requirements for non-Federal systems, please review the relevant regulations and policies section as well as our FAQ section.
+• To learn more about the technical requirements for non-federal systems, please review the relevant regulations and policies section as well as our FAQ section.

 what we regulate resources video series